jmfrancklab/pyspecdata/README.rst

 0.9.5.4
     GUI for setting configuration directories.

+    Means for dealing with non-linearly spaced data in image plots (0.9.5 auto-detects log spacing in 1D plots, but pretends that image plots are linear -- we will implement linear spline interpolation algorithm)

 0.9.5.5
     Bruker DSP phase correction for raw data from newer versions of Topspin that is in sync with the code from nmrglue.